-This two-year program will help you develop the skills you need to enter this constantly growing and always competitive field.
+This program will help you develop the skills you need to enter this constantly growing and always competitive field.

 You’ll start with the basics of art production for video games.
 Traditional drawing skills are taught alongside the latest software techniques.
 We examine the history of the industry and look behind the scenes to see what goes into video game development.

 The second year incorporates technical aspects needed to integrate art assets into a video game production pipeline.

 You will develop the core skills needed to generate artwork using Adobe and Autodesk products.
 Regular lectures and workshops delivered by local and international experts will give you valuable insight into the realities of working in the industry.
 The curriculum is designed to be flexible so that the program can be adjusted to suit trends in the video game industry.